arangamani/blog/_posts/2013-07-28-customizing-irb-and-pry-sessions.md

 ## The .irbrc file
 The `.irbrc` file is usually placed in your home directory (`~/.irbc`).
-This file is just a regular ruby file and you an write any arbitrary ruby code that you want to be executed before the IRB session is loaded.
+This file is just a regular ruby file and you can write any arbitrary ruby code that you want to be executed before the IRB session is loaded.

 ## The .pryrc file
-The `.pryrc` file is very similar to the `.irbrc` file and is placed in your home directory (`~/.pryrc`).
+The `.pryrc` file is very similar to the `.irbrc` file and is placed in your home directory (`~/.pryrc`) and this file is loaded before the Pry session is started.

 ## Customizing the session
-If you use a particular gem every time you are in an IRB or a Pry session, you can simply include that in your `.irbrc` or `.pryrc` file.
+If you use a particular gem every time you are in an IRB or a Pry session, you can simply include that in your `.irbrc` or `.pryrc` file so you do not have to manually require that gem every time you enter the session.
 An example for this would be the pretty print (pp) library.
-Just add the require statement in the rc file that will load this library.
+Just add the require statement in the rc file and that will load this library whenever you enter the session.

 {% highlight ruby %}
 require "pp"